-Read the document to make sure it meets your needs.
-Remember that if you have any questions you can easily Ask a lawyer.
+Read the Policy to make sure it meets your business’ needs.
+Remember that, if you have any questions, you can Ask a lawyer for advice.

-The parental leave policy is not a contract and does not need to be signed or agreed to by the employee.
-You can ask employees sign to an acknowledgement to show that they received it, but it’s not legally required.
+The Parental Leave Policy is not a contract and does not need to be signed or agreed to by your staff.
+You can ask staff members to sign an acknowledgement to show that they received it, but it’s not legally required.

-When the parental leave policy is amended, keep a copy of each version of it that has been in force, a record of when it was introduced and how and when each version was made available to employees.
+Whenever the Policy is amended, keep a copy of each version that has been in force, a record of when it was introduced, and how and when each version was made available to employees.